teseo/weather-widget/README.md

 I wouldn't abuse of the `any` type as I've done in this code test.

 In this test I'm using Edinburgh as city and query once the api to avoid saturating my account.
 Ideally it should have an input to enter the city you want to see the weather forecast.
+The api call can be seen in the network tab within the Chrome dev tools.

 I used `styled components` because I think it makes the code more readable and gives more flexibility to work with CSS dynamically

-I was a bit rusty after the paternity leave and I had to refresh my knowledge on redux.
+I was a bit rusty after the paternity leave and I had to refresh my knowledge on redux and catch up with React.js after 8 months.

 I wrote tests for the redux async action, for the reducer and in general I left the test from the create-react-app as I had it open in my terminal all the time and was very useful to see if anything was broken.